 After the terrorist attack on the World Trade Center in 2001, public fears of Muslims escalated, fueling random attacks on those believed to be Muslim or Middle Eastern.
 Muslim students were interrogated, mosques and Muslim organizations were investigated, and government round-ups of the foreign born shook immigrant communities.
 In the years since 9/11, numerous efforts at immigration reform have failed in Congress, while detentions and deportations continued to rise.
 On the other hand, interfaith movements for social justice, immigrant advocacy organizations, and multicultural programs sponsored by local and state governments have worked to reach out to newcomers and mitigate conflict.

-Since the election of President Donald Trump in 2016, a new level of fear and uncertainty has gripped Boston’s immigrant communities.
-Trump’s travel ban on those from Muslim countries, his statements describing immigrants as “criminals,” the separation of parents and children at the border, and a stepping up of raids and deportations have left many fearful and confused.
-Salvadorans, Haitians, and Hondurans with Temporary Protected Status, which allowed them to stay in the country and work legally, lost that protection in 2017, but federal courts have blocked termination of the program.
-Trump also withdrew protection for young undocumented immigrants known as Dreamers and threatened to deny federal funds to sanctuary cities.
-Where such policies will lead is uncertain, but they grow out of a long history of nativism, racism, and intolerance in which Boston has played a significant part.
+With the election of President Donald Trump in 2016, a new level of fear and uncertainty gripped Boston’s immigrant communities.
+Trump’s travel ban on those from Muslim countries, his statements describing immigrants as “criminals,” the separation of parents and children at the border, and a stepping up of raids and deportations left many fearful and confused.
+With the outbreak of the Covid-19 pandemic in 2020, immigrants were disproportionately affected and their communities suffered significantly higher levels of illness and death.
+President’s Trump’s repeated statements blaming the virus on China also contributed to a surge in anti-Asian violence in Boston and across the country.
+Such attacks were not just a byproduct of the pandemic but grow out of a long history of nativism and racism, in which Boston has played a significant part.

 Burrage, Melissa.
 The Karl Muck Scandal: Classical Music and Xenophobia in World War I America.
 Rochester, NY: University of Rochester Press, 2019.